SukkoPera/ReBlast/README.md

 The DAC part of ReBlast is compatible with [ReVox](https://github.com/SukkoPera/ReVox), but ReBlast can also take advantage of the SID to apply filters to the audio signal.

-You can use the included APOS's [Digital Composing Kit 2.0](https://plus4world.powweb.com/software/Digital_Composing_Kit_V2_0) or [the older version](https://plus4world.powweb.com/software/Digital_Composing_Kit) to sample, compose and edit Digis.
-Instructions for this program can be found on the main disk, as well as two help screens for each part of the program.
+You can use APOS's [Digital Composing Kit 2.0](https://plus4world.powweb.com/software/Digital_Composing_Kit_V2_0) or [the older version](https://plus4world.powweb.com/software/Digital_Composing_Kit) to sample, compose and edit samples.

 ## Installation
 ### ReSeed